aws/containers-roadmap/README.md

 * *Just shipped* - obvious, right?
 * *Coming soon* - coming up.
 Think a couple of months out, give or take.
 * *We're working on it* - in progress, but further out.
 We might still be working through the implementation details, or scoping stuff out.
+**Researching** - We're thinking about it.
+This might mean we're still designing, or thinking through how this might work.
+This is a great phase to send how you want to see something implemented!
+We'd love to see your usecase or design ideas here.

 **Q: Is everything on the roadmap?**